Strata Hasse invariants, Hecke algebras and Galois representations

 \subsubsection{The Ekedahl-Oort stratification}

-The construction of integral models of Shimura varieties was studied in detail by Kottwitz in \cite{Kottwitz-points-shimura-varieties}, where he introduces the general framwork of PEL-type Shimura varieties and constructs models at primes of good reduction.
-This construction was then generalized by Kisin-Vasiu to the Hodge-type case in \cite{KisinHodgeTypeSh} and \cite{Vasiu-Preabelian}.
-The special fiber of the Shimura variety is then a smooth quasi-projective scheme over a finite field.
-For Siegel-type Shimura varieties, Oort defined in \cite{oort} a stratification of the special fiber by isomorphism classes of the $p$-torsion of the $p$-divisible group (the so-called truncated Barsotti-Tate group of level 1, in short BT1).
-In his paper, the strata are parametrized by "elementary sequences".
-Later on, Moonen gave in \cite{moonen-gp-schemes} a group-theoretical classification of BT1's with PEL-structure (of type $\mu$), which describes the isomorphism classes as a certain subset ${}^I W \subset W$ of the Weyl group of the automorphism group of the PEL-structure.
+Initially, Oort defined a stratification of $\Acal_g \otimes \fp$, the moduli space of principally polarized abelian varieties in characteristic $p>0$, by isomorphism classes of the $p$-torsion \cite{Oort-stratification-moduli-space-abelian-varieties}.
+He parametrized strata combinatorially by "elementary sequences".
+Later on, Moonen used the canonical filtration of a $BT_1$ with PEL-structure to give a group-theoretical classification of these \cite{moonen-gp-schemes}.
+He described isomorphism classes of $BT_1$'s over an algebraically closed field $k$ of characteristic $p$ as a certain subset ${}^I W$ of the Weyl group $W$ of the reductive group attached to the PEL-structure.

-In a series of papers, Moonen, Wedhorn, Pink and Ziegler showed that BT1's with $G$-structure and type $\mu$ give rise to an algebraic stack $\GZip^\mu$, which is isomorphic to a quotient stacks $[E\backslash G]$, where $E$ is the "zip group" (see \cite{Moonen-Wedhorn-Discrete-Invariants}, \cite{Wed}, \cite{Pink-Wedhorn-Ziegler-zip-data}, \cite{PinkWedhornZiegler-F-Zips-additional-structure}).
-Viehmann and Wedhorn showed in \cite{Viehmann-Wedhorn} that the special fiber $\Shko$ of any PEL-type Shimura variety admits a universal $G$-zip of type $\mu$, which gives rise to a faithfully flat morphism of stacks $\zeta:\Shko\to \GZip^\mu$.
-The fibers of this morphism are then the Ekedahl-Oort strata.
-In his thesis (\cite{ZhangEOHodge}), Zhang constructs a universal $G$-zip in the Hodge-type case, and proves the smoothness of the induced map $\zeta$ (see also \cite{Wortmann-mu-ordinary}).
+In the third stage, in a series of papers, Moonen, Wedhorn, Pink and Ziegler defined the algebraic stack $\GZip^\mu$, \cite{Moonen-Wedhorn-Discrete-Invariants,Wedhorn-ordinariness-Shimura-varieties,Pink-Wedhorn-Ziegler-zip-data,PinkWedhornZiegler-F-Zips-additional-structure}, whose $k$-points parametrize isomorphism classes of $BT_1$'s with $G$-structure over $k$.
+Viehmann and Wedhorn showed that the special fiber $\Shko$ of any PEL-type Shimura variety admits a universal $G$-zip of type $\mu$, which gives rise to a faithfully flat morphism of stacks $\zeta:\Shko\to \GZip^\mu$, \cite{Viehmann-Wedhorn}.
+By definition, the fibers of $\zeta$ are the EO strata of $\Shko$; this definition agrees with those of Ekedahl-Oort and Moonen in the Siegel and PEL cases respectively.
+In his thesis, Zhang constructed a universal $G$-zip over the special fiber of a general Hodge-type Shimura variety.
+He proved that the induced map $\zeta$ is smooth \cite{ZhangEOHodge} (see also \cite{Wortmann-mu-ordinary}).